-We understand the importance of operating in a collaborative and inclusive manner across all levels of our organization, embracing the full spectrum of diversity among our employees and recognizing the strength and competitive advantages that our differences afford us as a Company.
+We understand the importance of operating collaboratively and inclusively across all levels of our organization, embracing the full spectrum of diversity among our employees, and recognizing the strength and competitive advantages our differences afford us as a Company.
 Our Diversity, Equity, and Inclusion ("DE&I") Program is a core element of our One Weatherford culture.
-Through our DE&I efforts, we aim to provide learning, engagement, and philanthropic opportunities to help our people and our communities flourish.
+Our DE&I efforts aim to provide learning, engagement, and philanthropic opportunities to help our people and communities flourish.
+The executive team and frontline employees champion our commitment to embedding our DE&I Program into our organization.

-Our commitment to embedding our DE&I Program into our organization is championed from the Executive team to the frontline employees.
-In 2022 we continued to advance our program and awareness throughout the organization, including creating

-DE&I strategies for each of our regions, rolling out unconscious bias training, and conducting celebrations across the Company that foster collaboration and important conversations regarding DE&I. We also expanded participation across all employee levels and regions in the Women of Weatherford employee resource group which seeks to engage, support, empower, and inspire women to foster professional growth, advancement, and leadership within Weatherford.
+In 2023, we continued to advance our program and awareness throughout the organization, including creating DE&I strategies for each region and conducting celebrations across the Company that foster collaboration and meaningful conversations regarding DE&I. We trained our employees on unconscious bias and continued our focus on NextGen, our field engineering graduate program designed to accelerate the development of defined competencies and skillsets to prepare participants for future leadership positions, as well as our Localization programs for select customers to develop local talent.
+In addition, we expanded participation in the Women of Weatherford ("WOW"), an employee resource group that seeks to engage, support, empower, and inspire women to foster professional growth and advancement across our regions and employee levels.